 Limitations on betting favorites

-Sometimes the terms may stipulate that you cannot bet a large favorite to satisfy the terms of the offer.
+Sometimes the t&c may stipulate that you cannot bet a large favorite to satisfy the terms of the offer.
 For example, let’s say you’re offered a $500 risk-free bet (explained above).
 The limitation might be that you cannot bet a team/side favored at -250 or greater on the moneyline.
 The idea being in this case that they’re not going to fork away free cash on mid-to-huge favorites.

 This is more commonly seen with online casino bonuses, but we’ve noticed in sports before: In reaching the wagering requirement, some kinds of wagers may count more or less than others toward the dollar requirement.
 Typically parlays and teasers will count at a higher rate, maybe 1:1, while moneyline and straight bets a bit lower, perhaps 0.50 cents on each dollar wagered.